JoseBlanca/franklin/doc/ngs_backbone/annotation.rst

 SNP calling
 -----------

 SNP calling is a form of sequence annotation.
 To annotate some sequences you need the input sequences to annotate, a bam file in mapping/bams/merged.bam and a reference genome in mapping/reference/reference.fasta.
 SNP calling is based on the samtools pileup with some filters on top.
-The ngs_backbone analysis is: annotate_snv.
+The ngs_backbone analysis is: annotate_snvs.

 Configuration parameters
 ________________________